 Here’s how it works.
-Once you purchase the subscription of your choice and get started on a pretty attractive risk- and cost-free trial period for two weeks, you can access hundreds of video clips.
+Once you purchase the subscription of your choice and get started on a pretty attractive risk- and cost-free trial period, you can access hundreds of video clips.
 All of these clips are authentic videos from YouTube, so you can get a feel for what Russian conversation is actually like.
 Choose a video according to your preferred difficulty level and watch away!

 FluentU’s Russian program includes (between its different plans):